MCP Server (Legacy Version)¶

 -

-Download the MCP Server client Cherry Studio and select the appropriate version.
+Download the MCP Server client Cherry Studio and select the corresponding version.

 -